sigsep/sigsep-mus-db/docs/index.rst

 Usage
 -----

-This package allows to parse and process *DSD100* in python and therefore make it easy to participate in the SISEC MUS tasks.
+This package should nicely integrate with your existing code so that it can parse and process the *DSD100* from python, thus makes it easy to participate in the SISEC MUS tasks.

 Providing a compatible function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The core of this package consists of calling a user-provided function
-Participants can provide a function which separates the mixtures
+which separates the mixtures from the DSD100 into sources.
-into sources.

--  This function will take an ``Track`` object which can be used in
+-  The function will take an DSD100 ``Track`` object which can be used
-   inside your algorithm.
+   from inside your algorithm.
 -  Participants can access
--  ``Track.audio`` representing the stereo mixture as an ``np.ndarray``
+-  ``Track.audio``, representing the stereo mixture as an ``np.ndarray``
-   with ``shape=(nun_sampl, 2)``
+   of ``shape=(nun_sampl, 2)``
 -  ``Track.rate``, the sample rate
--  ``Track.path`` for the absolute path of the mixture which might be
+-  ``Track.path``, the absolute path of the mixture which might be handy
-   handy process with external software
+   to process with external applications, so that participants don't
+   need to write out temporary wav files.
--  The function needs to return a python ``Dict`` which includes the
+-  The function needs to return a python ``Dict`` which consists of
-   target name and the separated target audio arrays with same shape as
+   target name (``key``) and the estimated target as audio arrays with
-   the mixture.
+   same shape as the mixture (``value``).
 -  It is the users choice which targets/sources they want to provide for
-   the given mixture.
+   a given mixture.
 Supported targets are
    ``['vocals', 'accompaniment', 'drums', 'bass', 'other']``.
 -  Please make sure that the returned estimates do have the same sample
    rate as the mixture track.